IbrahimCanKALYA/starterkit/README.md

 ## Description

-This repository created for initilazing react-native apps fast as we can and keep our focus on the coding.
+This repository created for initializing react-native apps fast as we can and keep our focus on the coding.
 Project includes the requirements for almost all react-native projects.
 Also i used markdown files for petite descriptions of components and screens.
 Throughout the project i used yarn and i encourage you to use yarn.

 ## Libraries